ubco-W2022T2-data301/project-group16/final_report_group16.md

 # Final Report - Group 16
 ## **Introduction**
 Our group examined the global cost of living.
 Within our analysis, we wished to understand the current cost to live locally in Kelowna and around the world.
 Due to record high inflation in 2022/23 seen throughout the world, our group was interested in seeing if we could find out where it is considered unaffordable to live and what categories influence affordability the most.
 Moreover, our group was interested in necessities such as food, housing and transportation costs alongside luxuries such as restaurants and accommodation.
 Altogether we wish to examine how the cost of living varies city-to-city/country-to-country, where the cost of living is lower/higher and finally why this is the case.

-## **Exploratory Data Analysis** TODO
+## **Exploratory Data Analysis**
-A summary of the highlights of your EDA, where you can show some visualizations of the exploratory data analysis your group did.
+Here is a summary of the highlights of our group's EDAs:

+- In Robert's analysis he used a variety of plots although primarily relying on facet grids to show multiple histograms based on the cost of living indexes and scatter plots to determine where cities rank in terms of affordability.
+This made it clear to see the distribution of cities ranked according to their indexes.

+- For Oliver's analysis he used...TODO

+- In Ken's analysis he utilized...TODO

 ## Research Question 1: and Results: *How livable is it in Kelowna compared to other cities globally?*